All Episodes

 I'm having to file an appeal with those people.

-As a matter of fact, my wife, who's not as politically involved as I am, uh, just thinks you're you've got a great sense of humor, so enjoy you very much here.
+As a matter of fact, my wife, who's not as politically involved as I am, just thinks you've got a great sense of humor.

 Very perceptive woman.

-But yes, she is, as a matter of fact.
+Yes, she is, as a matter of fact.

-But I was listening to your program when you opened, and you made some statements about uh Nikki Haley just recently endorsing Mitt Romney.
+But I was listening to your program when you opened, and you made some statements about Nikki Haley just recently endorsing Mitt Romney.

 We've got it here.

-Mike What's this is number 32.
+Mike Woodson is number 32.

 We have the soundbite.

-This is Nikki Haley.
+As a caller, Chris, this is Nikki Haley.

-This this morning on Fox and Friends.
+This is this morning on Fox and Friends.

 What I want is someone who is not part of the chaos that is Washington.